 The compact yet well-maintained gardens of Alamo Pacita are reminiscent of European landscapes with geometric arrangements.
 The views are so picturesque that they look like they are taken straight from a painting.
 Saco Resnik DeBoer designed the park, which debuted to the public in 1927.
 The beauty of the flower beds can be seen while driving down Speer Boulevard, but their beauty can be better appreciated when seen up close.
 The park is family-friendly, with different convergence spots like a basketball court, a playground, and picnic areas.

 Melvin F. Silverman Park

 The Melvin F. Silverman Park is not very well-known even to residents.
 It has been outside the radar because its location in the Montbello neighborhood seems isolated geographically and culturally from the rest of the Mile-High City.
-Those who are fortunate to stumble upon this gem, have the pleasure of enjoying its color-splashed playground and fitness zones.
-This newly-updated park is designed to cater for people in all walks of life.
+Those who are fortunate to stumble upon this gem have the pleasure of enjoying its color-splashed playground and fitness zones.
+This newly-updated park is designed to cater to people from all walks of life.
 There is a pavilion for events and family gatherings and a basketball court for ball enthusiasts.
-The residents in the neighborhood benefit from the park’s relative national anonymity.
+The residents in the neighborhood benefit from the park's relative national anonymity.
 It becomes the go-to park for parents to have their workout while their kids roam around in the playground.